 - Vision loss

 Symptoms from breathing in the poison may include:

 - Shortness of breath

-Do NOT make a person throw up.
-Seek immediate medical help.
+DO NOT make a person throw up.
+Seek medical help right away.

 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

 If the chemical was swallowed, immediately give the person water or milk.
-Do NOT give water or milk if the patient is having symptoms (such as vomiting, convulsions, or a decreased level of alertness) that make it hard to swallow
+DO NOT give water or milk if the person is having symptoms that make it hard to swallow.
+These may include vomiting, convulsions, or a decreased level of alertness.

 If the person breathed in the poison, immediately move him or her to fresh air.

 - Name of the product (as well as the ingredients and strength if known)